-The Saddle Peak National Park is located in the Diglipur county of Andaman and Nicobar Islands, India.
-Built-in 1979, you would love to explore this park that is adorned with beautiful vegetation, tropical forest, lush greeneries, mountain peaks, rich biodiversity and much more.
+Saddle Peak National Park is located in the Diglipur county of Andaman and Nicobar Islands, India.
+Built-in 1979, you would love to explore this park that is adorned with beautiful vegetation, tropical forest, lush greeneries, mountain peaks, rich biodiversity, and much more.
 Here, you can explore nature in its purest form, while introducing yourself to several unique, adorable animals and birds.

 The national park was established in the year 1979 and is spread in an area of 33 square kilometers.
 Situated at an altitude of 732 meters, the Saddle peak is the highest peak in the archipelago.
-Saddle Peak national park is known for many rare species of flora and fauna.
+Saddle Peak National Park is known for many rare species of flora and fauna.

 A few popular ones among them are Andaman wild pig, Andaman horseshoe bat, Andaman hill myna, Himalayan palm civet, Whales, and Saltwater Crocodile.
 Talking about the species of flora - Albizia Procera, Scolopia Pusilla, Horsfieldia Irya, and Lannea Coromandelica are found here, in this national park.

 On your visit to the national park, you might get the chance to admire the beautiful and rare hunky imperial pigeon.
-An interesting thing about these pigeons is that they feature multiple color feathers on their bodies.
+An interesting thing about these pigeons is that they feature multiple colour feathers on their bodies.
 A sight of this rare species of pigeons is enough to enthrall you.

-Saddle Peak National Park is home to several water creatures such as a feisty monitor, doodle dolphins and much more.
+Saddle Peak National Park is home to several water creatures such as a feisty monitor, doodle dolphins, and much more.
 The park is known among the locals and tourists who visited here for its rich biodiversity and mystical as well as mesmerizing views.

 The Saddle Peak is the highest peak situated in the Andaman and Nicobar Islands at an altitude of 732 meters.
 Experiencing the birds-eye view of the surroundings from the top can be absolutely fascinating.
 You need to do almost 8 kilometers of trekking to reach the top of the peak.
 For trekking, you will have to acquire a permit from the forest department.